evancz/elm-architecture-tutorial/README.md

 In this case our goals mean that we need a new way to view a `Counter` that adds a remove button.
-Interestingly, we can keep the `view` function from before and add a new `viewWithRemoveButton` function that provides a slightly different view of our underlying `Model`:
+Interestingly, we can keep the `view` function from before and add a new `viewWithRemoveButton` function that provides a slightly different view of our underlying `Model`.
+This is pretty cool.
+We do not need to duplicate any code or do any crazy subtyping or overloading.
+We just add a new function to the public API to expose new functionality!

 ```elm
 module Counter (Model, init, Action, update, view, viewWithRemoveButton, Context) where